TWENTIETH WEEK IN ORDINARY TIME

 The Gospel passage quoted above comes from the beginning of Mary’s song of praise, her Magnificat, by which she not only gives the greatest glory to God but also reveals who she is.
 She is the one whom “all generations” will call “blessed.”
 She is the one for whom “the Almighty has done great things.”
 She is the one who will eternally proclaim “the greatness of the Lord” and whose spirit will forever rejoice in God her Savior.
 And she is that lowliest of servants whom God has raised up to the greatest glory.

-Reflect, today, with the whole Church, upon the Most Glorious Ever-Virgin Mary who was conceived without sin, remained sinless throughout her life, never experienced death, and was taken body and soul into Heaven where she now adores the Most Holy Trinity and intercedes for you and for the whole Church.
+Reflect, today, with the whole Church, upon the Most Glorious Ever-Virgin Mary who was conceived without sin, remained sinless throughout her life, and was taken body and soul into Heaven where she now adores the Most Holy Trinity and intercedes for you and for the whole Church.
 This is a Solemnity of great rejoicing!
 Share in this joy with the whole Church and with all the saints in Heaven!

 Most glorious and Ever-Virgin Mary, I rejoice today with you and with the whole Church for the most glorious things that God has done for you.
 You are beauty beyond beauty, Immaculate in every way, and worthy of our deepest love.
 As you now share body and soul in the glories of Heaven, please pray for me and for all your dear children on earth.
 Cover us with your mantle of love and pour forth the mercy of God upon us always.
 Mother Mary, assumed into Heaven, pray for us who have recourse to thee.
 Jesus, I trust in You.